Geopolitical Report ISSN 2785-2598 Volume 24 Issue 7

 At the second Caspian Economic Forum, Russia proposed to continue the integration processes in the Caspian region in the field of tourism and culture, for example, by holding a Caspian film festival and organising exhibition projects.

 Prime Minister of the Republic of Kazakhstan, Alikhan Smailov, called on the region’s countries to intensify joint steps in tourism: take measures to launch combined tours, develop cruise tourism and liberalise visa and migration regimes.
-Smailov stated that “the government of Kazakhstan is also working to create a favourable tourist climate on the Caspian coast.
+Smailov stated, ” Kazakhstan’s government is also working to create a favourable tourist climate on the Caspian coast.
 In particular, by 2025, it is planned to implement 15 investment projects worth more than 360 million dollars”.

 Iran submitted for consideration by the parties a draft agreement on cooperation between the Caspian states in the field of tourism.
 And at the suggestion of Azerbaijan, a draft agreement on cooperation in organising cruise routes along the Caspian Sea has been developed.